AsyaPronina/voice_zone_passive_mapping/README.md

   ```
 - Install Miniconda on your system: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
 - Go to Anaconda Prompt from your "Start Menu" on Windows or just open a new bash (to catch newly installed miniconda) on Linux.
-- In the Anaconda Prompt:
+- In the Anaconda Prompt/Bash shell:
   - Go to directory of repository:
     ```bash
     cd <path-to>/voice_zone_passive_mapping_ui/